ADACS-Australia/Rombus/docs/notes_for_developers.md

 Configure your *GitHub* repository following the directions [here](https://docs.readthedocs.io/en/stable/integrations.html#github).

+You will also need to configure the following 'secrets' for the repository: PYPI_TOKEN, RTD_WEBHOOK_TOKEN and RTD_WEBHOOK_URL_ROMBUS

+This can be done by navigating to `Settings->Secrets->Actions`.
+These need to be generated through the respective services.

 ### *Read the Docs*

 Navigate to your RTD Project page and "Import a Project".
 Your GitHub project with its new